Constitution and Bye-Laws

 - Members who have not registered by 1st April will be removed from the register of members and will forfeit all membership privileges thereafter.

 - The amount of membership dues shall be determined by the Executive Committee for adoption by a majority of votes returned by the membership.
-This vote will normally be taken as required at the Annual General Meeting of the Organisation but in exceptional circumstances a postal ballot of the membership may be made.
-Currently the fees are zero
+This vote will normally be taken as required at the Annual General Meeting of the Organisation but in exceptional circumstances a postal ballot, an electronic ballot, or other suitable means of the membership may be made.

 ARTICLE 8 – OFFICERS AND DUTIES